HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 ### Possible warnings

 - **Unknown Module:** Issued for the All location when AssetTracker detects a module that is not associated with a rack.
-- **Unknown Tag:** Issued at the rack level when a detected asset tag is not associated with a Hyperview asset.
+- **Unknown Tag:** Issued at the rack level when a detected Asset Tag is not associated with a Hyperview asset.
 - **Collision:** Issued at the rack level when a detected tagged asset collides with another asset in the same position.
 - **Heartbeat Stopped:** Issued at the rack level when a module has not reported its status for more than 30 minutes.
 - **Module and Rack Size Mismatch:** Issued at the rack level when a module reports a size that does not match the rack it is associated with in Hyperview.